FinnDerWolf/RedMineCloudImplementation/README.md

 ## Acknowlegment

-- The great ressources from our lecture by Prof. Rieger
+- The great ressources from our lecture by Prof. Rieger and teaching assistant Faizan Anwar
 - To aid with coding and research, the following AI tools were used:
     - GitHub Copilot
     - ChatGPT